asgersvenning/BiodivX-XPRIZE-Classifier/README.md

 5) `<Class_N>`: The confidence of the prediction for the last class with the name `<Class_N>`.

-For consistency the confidences are always formatted as `X*.X%` where `X` is a digit.
 All cells follow the following format `<SPACE><CONTENT><SPACE>*` where `CONTENT` is the content of the cell and `<SPACE>` is a space character.
 The number of spaces afterwards vary, and are determined to ensure that all cells in a column have the same width, when displayed in a monospaced font.